Teaching With Archives

 Collections for Teaching

 Are you interested in teaching with materials from the Barnard Archives?
 Using our finding collections page, you can search for materials that fit your pedagogical goals and the topical area of your course.
+Collection strengths include histories of feminist organizing; reproductive justice; the history of Barnard and education in the 20th century; feminist artists, authors, and scholars; and zine culture and zinesters.
 Please contact us at firstname.lastname@example.org for more assistance, and we’ll be happy to recommend collections.

-We offer research consultations to Barnard and Columbia students in American Studies and History courses, as well as any students doing primary source and/or archival research.
+We offer research consultations to Barnard and Columbia students doing primary source and/or archival research.
 We can also set up blocks of time for drop-ins or group consultations for your class; please contact us at email@example.com before adding this to your syllabus.

 We also offer consultations to staff, faculty, and researchers doing research in the Barnard Archives and Special Collections and consult on archival and digital preservation questions.